raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## S3 Lifecycle Rules

 - Used to manage automated or deletion of stored objects or or transition to different storage classes through lifecycle rules
+- **You can only change the storage class of your objects from S3 Standard storage class to STANDARD_IA or ONEZONE_IA storage after 30 days.
+This limitation does not apply on INTELLIGENT_TIERING, GLACIER, and DEEP_ARCHIVE storage class**
 - Different types of actions
     - Transition actions ⇒ When objects are transitioned to another storage class
     - Expiration actions ⇒ When objects expire (are deleted)